 Retinal and choroidal thickness in myopic anisometropia

-PURPOSE: To examine the foveal retinal thickness (RT) and subfoveal choroidal thickness (ChT) between the fellow eyes of myopic anisometropes.
+Purpose: To compare the retinal thickness (RT) and choroidal thickness (ChT) between the fellow eyes of non-amblyopic myopic anisometropes.

-METHODS: Twenty-two young (mean age 23 ± 5 years), healthy myopic anisometropes (≥ 1 D spherical equivalent [SEq] anisometropia) without amblyopia or strabismus were recruited.
-Spectral domain optical coherence tomography (SD-OCT) was used to capture images of the retina and choroid.
+Methods: The eyes of 22 non-amblyopic myopic anisometropes (1 D spherical equivalent refraction [SER] anisometropia) were examined using spectral domain optical coherence tomography (SD-OCT).
 Customised software was used to register, align and average multiple foveal OCT B-Scan images from each subject in order to enhance image quality.
-Two independent masked observers then manually determined the RT and ChT at the centre of the fovea from each SD-OCT image, which were then averaged.
-Axial length was measured using optical low coherence biometry during relaxed accommodation.
+Two independent masked observers manually determined the RT and ChT from each SD-OCT image up to 2.5 mm nasal and temporal to the fovea.
+Axial length (AXL) was measured using optical low coherence biometry during relaxed accommodation.

-CONCLUSIONS: Foveal RT was similar between the fellow eyes of myopic anisometropes; however, the subfoveal choroid was significantly thinner in the more myopic (longer) eye of our anisometropic cohort.
-The interocular difference in ChT correlated with the magnitude of axial anisometropia.
+Conclusions: RT was similar between the fellow eyes of myopic anisometropes; however, the subfoveal choroid was significantly thinner in the more myopic (longer) eye of this anisometropic cohort.
+The interocular asymmetry in ChT correlated with the interocular difference in AXL.

 Impact and interest: